KelvinShadewing/brux-gdk/docs/reference.md

 * [Text](#text)
 * [Constants](#constants)

-  >>*Notice:* Any function with a double bar in front of its name, like this box, has not yet been implemented/completed, and cannot be used in scripts.
+ >> *Notice:* Any function with a double bar in front of its name, like this box, has not yet been implemented/completed, and cannot/should not be used in scripts.